ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-virtual.md

 ### vSAN storage policy
 {: #vpc-ryo-infrastructure-virtual-storage-policy}

 When vSAN is enabled and configured, storage policies are configured to define the VM storage characteristics.
 Storage characteristics specify different levels of service for different VMs.
-With the roll-your-own VMware Solution in VPC, you are responsible for configuring the storage policies based on your needs.
+With the roll-your-own VMware solution in VPC, you are responsible for configuring the storage policies based on your needs.

 The default storage policy in this design tolerates a single failure.
 It is configured with erasure coding, with the Failure tolerance method set to RAID-5/6 (Erasure Coding) - Capacity and Primary level of failures set to 1.
 The RAID 5 configuration requires a minimum of four hosts.